Saikat-Upstart/Nutanix-Security-Baseline/README.md

 palo-ntnx-cvm-c
 palo-ntnx-cvm-d

+# group_vars
-# group_vars Located in the group_vars folder
+Located in the group_vars folder

 Group vars will tell which firewall template to use if you have multiple cluster to manage.
 The group var must match group name for it to pick up the right firewall template file

+# templates
-# templates Located under roles/nutanix_baseline/templates
+Located under roles/nutanix_baseline/templates

 example._salt.conf.h2  # This is where your firewall rules replace example with your site name form the hosts file (inventory) dodbanner.conf.j2  # The is the template for the banner that will be copied to each node in each cluster

-# Security Settings This is what the settings will be after the playbook is run, if the setting is set it will run
+# Security Settings
+This is what the settings will be after the playbook is run, if the setting is set it will skip it

 ncli  cluster get-cvm-security-config

     Enable Aide               : true